We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 Linh Phuoc Pagoda from the inside.

-You can also take a boat if you want to discover more of the lake.
-The boat will take you to the other side of the lake where the roads do not go.
-You can buy a ticket at the boat station and the boat trip takes about 20 minutes one way.
-Depending on how many people, a boat trip costs around 13 USD.
+Additionally, you can take a boat to discover more of Tuyen Lam Lake.
+The boat ride takes around 20 minutes and brings you to the opposite side of the lake, where roads don’t go.
+Buy a ticket at the boat station, and depending on the number of passengers, a boat trip costs around 13 USD.

 Boats lay ashore in Tuyen Lam Lake, Dalat.